Mixed Motor Disorder/Dystonia

 A multisystem approach is necessary.
 The Dura covering the spinal cord and brain is often a primary system to address.
 All of the cranial nerves and the somatic nerves that go to every part of the body pass through and are influenced by excessive tension created in the Dura.
 This tension can create a lowering of the threshold of reactivity of individual or multiple nerves.
 They can fire unexpectedly and often creating tremors or more violent contractions in reaction to a small stimuli or movement.
 The blood supply to the brain and spinal cord, both venous drainage and the arterial inflow of oxygenated is another system high in the order of importance, peripheral blood supply can also be involved.
 Cranial nerves also rank high in importance with the Vagus Nerve and its global influence on the autonomic system often being involved.
 Periosteum covering of the bones is another big influence, it is continuous with every structure between it and the skin and is often a part of global over reactivity in multiple systems.

-The Counterstrain scan allow a skilled practitioner to identify and prioritize the involved systems and design a course of intervention.
+The Fascial Counterstrain Cranial Scan scan allows a skilled practitioner to identify and prioritize the involved systems and design a course of intervention.